openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 	// kubebuilder:validation:Required
 	// kubebuilder:validation:Enum:"Basic","Bearer","Tls"
 	AuthMode         string
-	// UnsafeSsl allows the user to specify skipping the certificate check.
+	// HandleLostTarget lets the user specify how the trigger should proceed if the
+	// Prometheus target is lost.
+	// Support two different values:
+	// - 'Ignore': If this is set, the trigger continues to operate if the
+	// Prometheus target is lost essentially ignoring this trigger.
+	// - 'Error': If this is set, the trigger returns an error if the Prometheus
+	// target is lost - this will degrade the operator.
+This is the default
+	// behavior.
 	//
+	// +kubebuilder:validation:Enum:="Ignore","Error"
+	// +kubebuilder:validation:Optional
+	HandleLostTarget string
+	// InsecureSkipTLSVerify allows the user to specify skipping the certificate check.
+	//
 	// The default value is "false".
 	//
 	// kubebuilder:validation:Optional
-	UnsafeSsl        bool
+	InsecureSkipTLSVerify        bool
 }

 type MetricsTrigger struct {